Dozens presumed dead in fire at Swiss Alps bar during New Year's celebration

 Helicopters and ambulances rushed to the scene to assist victims, including some from different countries, officials said.

-"We are devastated," Frédéric Gisler, commander of the Valais Cantonal police, said during a news conference.
+Officials described how the blaze likely triggered the release of combustible gases that ignited violently and caused what English-speaking firefighters call a flashover or backdraft.

+"This evening should have been a moment of celebration and coming together, but it turned into a nightmare," said Mathias Reynard, head of the regional government of the Valais Canton.

-The injured were so numerous that the intensive care unit and operating theater at the regional hospital quickly hit full capacity, according to regional councilor Mathias Rénard.
+The injured were so numerous that the intensive care unit and operating theater at the regional hospital quickly hit full capacity, Reynard said.

-The municipality had banned New Year's Eve fireworks due to lack of rainfall in the past month, according to its website.
+Crans-Montana is less than 5 kilometers (3 miles) from Sierre, Switzerland, where 28 people, including many children, were killed when a bus from Belgium crashed inside a Swiss tunnel in 2012.

 In a region busy with tourists skiing on the slopes, the authorities have called on the local population to show caution in the coming days to avoid any accidents that could require medical resources that are already overwhelmed.